GNOME/orca/GSETTINGS-SCHEMAS.md

 `diff` and `roundtrip` accept `-v` / `--verbose` for fuller output.
 Use `--prefix <orca-prefix>` if schemas are installed in a non-default prefix.

-## Inspecting and Modifying Settings with dconf
+## Inspecting and Modifying Settings

-You can read and write Orca settings directly with `dconf`.
+You can read and write individual Orca settings with `dconf`.

-- `dconf dump /org/gnome/orca/`: view all Orca settings
-- `dconf dump /org/gnome/orca/default/speech/`: view one schema for one profile
 - `dconf list /org/gnome/orca/`: list profiles
 - `dconf read /org/gnome/orca/default/speech/enable`: read a single key
 - `dconf write /org/gnome/orca/default/speech/enable false`: write a single key
-- `dconf reset -f /org/gnome/orca/default/speech/`: reset a schema to defaults
-- `dconf reset -f /org/gnome/orca/`: reset all Orca settings (backup first with `dconf dump`)

 `gsettings` also works but requires both the schema ID and path, since Orca uses relocatable schemas: